detroyea1/react-demos-comps/README.md

 # react-demos-comps
-Collection of components to showcase a best practices for basic react features
+Collection of components to serve as a common baseline for implementing basic react features

 The following techniques/tools can be found in these respective components